THE DIRTY THIRTY

 Laura Killeen is a theatre-maker from London and graduated from the Neighborhood Playhouse School of the Theatre, NYC, where she was awarded the Anne Meachum Memorial Scholarship.
 Her solo performance in Homewrecka won Best Experimental Film at the Syracuse International Film Festival 2010, garnering such reviews as “she traumatized me”- Ed Harris.
 During her time in New York she spent a year interning and working at The Juilliard School Drama Division under Founding Artistic Director of Signature Theatre, Jim Houghton.

 Laura Killeen has performed in award-winning theatre, film, art and radio.
 She has directed theatre at the RADA Festival, Bloomsbury Festival and at the White Bear Theatre.
-Her writing has been performed in London, New York City and Tel Aviv.
+She has been published, her writing having been performed in London, New York City and Tel Aviv.

 Laura Killeen has an MA in Text & Performance from RADA & Birkbeck, University of London.

-She is a Degenerate Fox and a Carnival Girl.
+She is a Degenerate Fox, a Carnival Girl and a feminist.

 Sergio Maggiolo Bogino is a Peruvian actor, director and translator living in London.
 Sergio trained as an actor at the Atlantic Acting School in New York, and has worked for theatre companies like Plan 9 in Lima, Pipeline in New York and Front of House in London.
 He’s currently a member of Out of the Wings Collective and the Spanish Theatre Company as well as the Degenerate Fox Theatre.
 His latest work on stage includes Una Historia de Poliamor, Blood Wedding and The Bum-Guff King.

-30 Things Jay Can Do With 60 Minutes:
+30 Things Jack Can Do With 60 Minutes: